 Some recruiters will take a commission, based on the monthly wages of the employee.
-This can therefore lead to you paying higher salaries, than you might’ve have otherwise been paying.
+This can, therefore, lead to you paying higher salaries, than you might’ve had otherwise been paying.

 If you’re struggling to find recruiters, you might want to take a look at some ‘modern’ approaches.

 These solutions are considered ‘modern’ because you’re in essence using dedicated platforms that allow recruiters to bid for projects.

 An example of such a platform is RecruitLoop.

 When these modern platforms, the precautions points mentioned earlier, still tend to apply.

 Some sites do away with recruiters completely, and instead, use algorithms to help you source the best talent for your role.

 Codeity is an example of such a platform.

 It essentially combines the power of algorithmic recruiting with the simplicity of job boards.